TETON COUNTY RESIDENCE

 Design Team: Chris Moulder, AIA; Ethan Moulder, Atia Rahman

-This project will be built on a steep lot.
-The backdrop is a beautiful forest of aspen trees peppered with some conifers, and amazing views towards Jackson Peak, Cache Creek Canyon, Snow King to the east, and Munger Mountain to the south.
-The buildings were judiciously oriented on the site to capture as many of these views as possible.
+This project will be built on a steep lot, surrounded by a beautiful forest of aspen trees interspersed with conifers, offering amazing views of Jackson Peak, Cache Creek Canyon, Snow King to the east, and Munger Mountain to the south.
+The buildings will be carefully oriented to capture as many of these views as possible.

-Because the house will be located in a forest, considerations must be made for building in a fire zone.
-For protection from forest fires, metal and composition shingles will be used which are cost-effective and non-combustible roof materials and the entire interior will be covered with 5/8-inch sheet rock and fire tape to provide a one-hour fire resistant shell.
+Given the forested setting, consideration must be given to building in a fire zone.
+To protect against forest fires, we will use metal and composition shingles, which are cost-effective and non-combustible roofing materials.
+The entire interior will be finished with 5/8-inch drywall and fire tape to create a one-hour fire-resistant shell.

-Our client wanted a home that was a mix of traditional and modern styling.
-Principal Chris Moulder found inspiration in the perfect balance of vegetation, topography and views, and the peaceful presence of the surrounding trees.
-He applied traditional forms in a simple design, including large-span windows to create a light and airy structure, metal railings and heavy timber for the exterior.
-The color scheme is to be fully defined later, but will quietly blend with the surroundings, utilizing a natural stain on the horizontal siding and a weathered gray on the vertical elements.
+The client desires a home that blends traditional and modern styles.
+Principal Chris Moulder drew inspiration from the balance of vegetation, topography, and views, as well as the peaceful presence of the surrounding trees.
+He incorporated traditional forms into a simple design, featuring large-span windows to create a light and airy atmosphere, along with metal railings and heavy timber for the exterior.
+The color scheme will be finalized later but will harmoniously blend with the surroundings, utilizing a natural stain on the horizontal siding and a weathered gray on the vertical elements.